Young blood: Canada's Gilgeous-Alexander giving Thunder hope with breakout season | CBC Sports

 Even with that rough outing, there have been plenty of reasons for hope.
 The Thunder already have wins over Brooklyn and New Orleans and are 5-2 on the road.
 They rallied from 22 down to beat former coach Billy Donovan and the Chicago Bulls in overtime.

-The Thunder have some rough losses, including a 29-point home loss to the defending champion Los Angeles Lakers.
-But the young core appears ready to dig in and compete.

-Dort went undrafted in 2019, but his defence got him into the starting lineup by the end of the season.
-This year, the guard ranks second on the team with 13.4 points per game and he's shooting 43.7% from 3-point range.
+Montreal's Dort went undrafted in 2019, but his defence got him into the starting lineup by the end of the season.
+This year, the guard ranks second on the team with 13.4 points per game and he's shooting 43.7 per cent from 3-point range.
 Diallo, the main man off the bench, averages 11.1 points per contest.
 Bazley, an explosive second-year forward, averages 10.5 points and a team-leading 7.2 rebounds.

 Other young players have stepped up, too.
 Isaiah Roby, a second-year centre out of Nebraska, has been an adequate fill-in for Al Horford when needed.
 He averages 9 points and 5 rebounds in 19 minutes per game.
 First-round pick Aleksej Pokusevski, a 7-footer from Serbia, is playing 17 minutes per game.
 Second-rounder Theo Maledon, a 19-year-old guard from France, is playing 20.